DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-05-22-no-longer-asking-for-a-trainees-home-address.md

 ---
 title: No longer asking for a trainee’s home address
-description: We’ve stopped importing, collecting or displaying home addresses.
+description: We’ve stopped importing, collecting and displaying home addresses.
 date: 2023-05-19
 ---